hrcraddock/plants/opiumpoppy/README.md

        	fit="contain">
 <param ve-entity
        eid="Q1265657"
-       title="Su Song"
+       title="Su Song">

 Century after century, cultural meaning of the opium poppy changed drastically.
 In the 13th century, Paracelsus, a physician and scholar, repopularized the opium poppy as the drug “laudanum,” and western societies continued their use of the opium poppy as medicine.
-In 1913, author and naturalist [George Birdwood writes](https://books.google.com/books?id=29jqCZ6nXZIC&pg=PA764&lpg=PA764&dq=george+birdwood+the+drying+up+of+indian+opium+revenue&source=bl&ots=qp88O5DPRL&sig=ACfU3U0Siv-8UvhY3KWY55PFNCEYUaIzqA&hl=en&sa=X&ved=2ahUKEwjP-vbMyr_5AhWgIDQIHTLaBJkQ6AF6BAgCEAM#v=onepage&q&f=false) of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America."
+In the 19th century, author and naturalist George Birdwood writes of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America."
 Asian and Middle Eastern use of the morphine content in opium via smoking distinguished opium use from western use of opium with pills and tinctures.
-In the 16th century, Dutch sailors who smoked opium were considered “primitive people” for partaking.[^ref6]
+In the 16th century, Dutch sailors who smoked opium were considered “primitive people” for partaking [^ref7]

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_botanical_atlas_%28Plate_XIII%29_%287349116188%29.jpg"